-A new retirement image is being projected by Fred H. Nielsen, executive officer at National Headquarters.
-Fred joined the RCAF in Ottawa in 1928 at a very young age and retired in 1958 with the rank of Squadron Leader.
-Since then, he has been a manager of a large hotel in Red Deer, Alberta, manager of a Golf and Country Club in Vancouver and, from 1961 to 1965, with the Department of External Affairs serving a tour of duty at NATO Headquarters in Paris, France, in the Defence Liaison Division.
+Squadron Leader (Ret) Fred H. Nielsen, CD (1971), CD – Fred joined the RCAF in Ottawa in 1928 at a very young age and retired in 1958 with the rank of Squadron Leader.
+After retirement, he served as a manager of a large hotel in Red Deer, Alberta, manager of a Golf and Country Club in Vancouver and, from 1961 to 1965, with the Department of External Affairs serving a tour of duty at NATO Headquarters in Paris, France, in the Defence Liaison Division.
 He joined the National Headquarters staff in September of 1965.
-During his service career he served at Camp Borden, Ottawa, Vancouver, Regina, Edmonton, Penhold, and overseas during World War II.
+During his service career he served at Camp Borden, Ottawa, Vancouver, Regina, Edmonton, Penhold, and overseas during the Second World War.
 Fred was born, raised and educated in Ottawa.
-Mrs. Nielsen is the former Martha Giles of Sarnia and Ottawa.
-They have three children: Bob is studying for his Masters degree at Guelph; Stephen is in a managerial position in St. Catherines; and Margo is married to Richard Gladwin and residing in Ottawa.
-Marty and Fred boast of three grandchildren, Brett, Peter and Marina Nielsen.
-Fred’s duties with the RCAF took him Fred H. Nielsen, CD across Canada where he invariably made a considerable contribution to the field of sports, service clubs and other organizations in various communities.
 He is a past director of Rotary Club, Optimists Club, Toastmasters Club, Canadian Legion, and is at present a Director of the Gyro Club in Ottawa and of the National Capital Minor Hockey Association.
 Fred in his younger days was an athlete of note having played hockey, baseball and lacrosse in Ottawa, Barrie and Vancouver.
 After retiring as an active player he coached hockey extensively in the Junior and Senior calibre.
 For many years he has coached minor boys hockey and was responsible for organizing Minor Hockey Leagues in many centres in Canada.
 He was a scout for Toronto Maple Leafs in central Alberta from 1953 to 1959.
 Fred Nielsen has been a member of the RCAF Association for 19 years as a member at large and serving member in 703 and 410 Wings.
 On many stations where he served he assumed the duties of Benevolent Fund representative, and upon retirement from the service was civilian representative of the fund for central Alberta.
 His hobbies are stamp collecting, bowling, square dancing, golf, and dixieland music.
 Fred Nielsen’s chief concern is the well-being of ex-RCAF personnel.
 He is dedicated to minor hockey which, he feels, develops future responsible citizens.
 The dissolution of the RCAF, during the 1960s, left many former airmen feeling disenfranchised and bitter.
 Fred Nielsen’s bitterness manifested in his decision to create the Pre-War Club of the RCAF, which served as a large splinter-group that effectively eroded the membership of the RCAF Association.
 Within months of taking over as General Manager of the RCAF Association, Wing Commander (Ret) Ron Butcher discovered Nielsen had been helping himself to RCAF Association resources to help support his growing Pre-War splinter group.
 As a consequence, Nielsen was encouraged to resign from the Assistant Manager position with the RCAF Association, and his membership in the RCAF Association was terminated.
 This freed Nielsen up to properly manage the Pre-War club which continued to grow until it dissolved decades later.